Ostlund has a keen ear for dialogue and a perfect grasp of the push-and-pull rhythms of an imploding relationship.

 The thinness of the material is only accentuated by the cast’s spirited efforts to pad it out.

-A cleverly written dissection of a co-dependent friendship being gradually eroded by the incremental ravages of age.
+The film is a cleverly written dissection of a co-dependent friendship being gradually eroded by the incremental ravages of age.

 Even a brief summary of the 1974-set film’s plot reveals a near-comical laundry list of recycled plot elements.